lsds/KungFu/README.md

 ![async](benchmarks/system/result/async-scalability.svg)

-All benchmark scripts are available [here](benchmarks/system/).
-We have also run the same benchmark in a 16-server cluster where each server has a P100 GPU.
-Thanks to the decentralized architecture and non-blocking runtime, KungFu exhibits better scalability in this communication-challenging environment, and we thus only report the 16 V100 result here.
+We have also run the same benchmark in a 16-server cluster (each has a P100).
+KungFu exhibits better scalability in this communication-challenging environment, and we thus only report the 16 V100 result here.
+You can find the benchmark scripts [here](benchmarks/system/).

 ## Optimizers